 Skip to main content

 There is no migration ladder.
-The inline CREATE TABLE IF NOT EXISTS block in createDb() (packages/db/src/db.ts) is the sole schema-creation source. schema.ts is the Drizzle type layer over the same tables, used for typed queries, never to apply migrations.
-A schema change is a hard reset of the local DB; see Schema source of truth below.
+The CREATE TABLE IF NOT EXISTS block in ensureSchema() (packages/db/src/schemaBootstrap.ts) is the sole schema-creation source. schema.ts is the Drizzle type layer over the same tables, used for typed queries, never to apply migrations.
+Upgrading in place adds columns an older database is missing, derived from that same DDL; changing or removing an existing column is still a reset.
+See Schema source of truth below.

 At a glance